alchemyplatform/nft-api-demo-scripts/README.md

 The string at the end of that url is the API key:
 `tr1hqKWEHZh_XMmWCZTRtvxpuR8HG6yx`

-5. Check the docs for endpoints you want to query: https://docs.alchemy.com/alchemy/enhanced-apis/nft-api
+5. Clone this repo with `git clone git@github.com:alchemyplatform/nft-api-scripts.git`

-## 1. Example: getNFTs
+## getNFTs

 The `getNFTs.sh` script makes a simple query to fetch the first 100 NFTs for a given wallet address.

-1. Clone this repo
-2. Run the `getNFTs.sh` script in terminal via `./getNFTs.sh`.
 If you run into permissions issues, you may need to `chmod 755 getNFTs.sh`.

 ```
 nft-api-scripts % ./getNFT.sh